Jack-Etheredge/Brain-Tumor-Segmentation-3D-UNet-CNN/README.md

 :-------------------------:|:-------------------------:
 ![ground truth](./images/Ground_Truth_Example.png)  |  ![prediction](./images/Prediction_Example.png)

+Here's an example of the correlation between my predictions in a rotating 3D volume plane:

 Ground Truth:               |  Prediction:
 :-------------------------:|:-------------------------:
 ![ground truth](./images/groundtruth_rotation_example.gif)  |  ![prediction](./images/prediction_rotation_example.gif)

+Reload the page or click each image to see the gif loop again.

 The UNet was based on this paper: https://arxiv.org/abs/1802.10508